Counter (digital): Illegal states

 State diagram of a 4-bit BCD decade counter.
 All illegal states (shown in red region) unconditionally transition to the Reset state upon next active clock edge, thus facilitating automatic recovery from illegal states.

 A counter having $n$ flip-flops and modulus $m<2^n$ uses only a fraction of its possible states.
 The unused states are typically referred to as illegal states, as they are forbidden during normal operation.
 In general, a MOD-$m$ counter with $n$ flip-flops has $2^n-m$ illegal states.
 For example, a MOD-10 BCD decade counter with four flip-flops has six ($2^4-10=6$) illegal states.
 A Johnson counter has $2^n-2n$, and a ring counter has $2^n-n$ illegal states.

 During normal operation, a counter will never enter an illegal state.
 However, in some cases it is possible for a glitch (e.g., due to power supply noise, radiation exposure) to cause a counter to erroneously enter an illegal state.
 To allow for this possibility, counters are often designed to automatically recover from illegal states by transitioning to a valid state upon next active clock edge.
+When such a recovery occurs, the resulting count may be incorrect, but the normal counting sequence is immediately restored and subsequent illegal states are prevented.